KEEP CALM AND GROW A BUSINESS

-Joseph Ashburner, the owner of LaptopNinja, a computer reviews website, says there may not always be a simple way to get away from the stress of starting and running a business.
+Joseph Ashburner, the founder of LaptopNinja, a computer reviews website, says there may not always be a simple way to get away from the stress of starting and running a business.
 "In a typical day, my task list contains five to 15 'active' tasks that need attention and often need to be juggled with intense precision."

 Keeping track of all your to-dos is an important first step.
 Ashburner uses project management software to help him manage this list, and uses due dates, labels, and categories to keep things organized.
 Getting everything done can still be difficult, but having an organized system can help alleviate the sense of helplessness that sometimes arises.